SeaQL/summer-of-code/2022/README.md

 We want to preform graph analysis and visualization for an inter-related set of entities.
 For example, we could visualize the dependency network of crates on [crates.io](https://crates.io/)!

-There is already some preliminary research done internally for this project and so it is not entirely from scratch.
-Checkout [StarfishQL repository](https://github.com/SeaQL/starfish-ql) and [demo app](https://starfish-ql.sea-ql.org/).
+There is already some preliminary work done for this project.
+Checkout the [StarfishQL repository](https://github.com/SeaQL/starfish-ql) and [demo apps](https://starfish-ql.sea-ql.org/).
+You need to think about it's potential applications and how to make them a reality.

-**Deliverables:** An interactive web visualization tool for network of crates on [crates.io](https://crates.io/).
-Different types of visualization will be provided, for example, dependency analysis and dependant analysis.
+**Deliverables:** Define and enhance the query language, refine and improve the query engine and develop client-side tools.

 **Skills Preferred:**

 - Familar with graph analysis
+- Experience in Rust & SQL

 **Possible Mentors:**